clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

       }.
     End Validator.

+We prefix all the fields of the sub-module `Ciphertext` by `Ciphertext_`.
 We propagate the naming of the types.
-For example the type `t` in `Ciphertext` is renamed as `Ciphertext_t`.
+For example the type `t` from `Ciphertext` is renamed as `Ciphertext_t` in all the subsequent expressions.
 For all other fields which involve this type `t`, we mark it as `Ciphertext_t`.
 We keep using nested records for sub-signatures with a name.
 For example, the sub-module `CV` is a field of type `T_encoding.signature`, which is itself a record.
 The two variables `Ciphertext_t` and `CV_t` are the two abstract types of the signature.
 As with flat signatures, we represent them using existential types when unknown.

 We also changed the way we translate the identifiers to reference items in signatures.
 For example, if we have a functor using the field `Ciphertext.get_memo_size`: